RAF Halton 69th Entry Archives

-An "Entry" was one of two or three intakes of apprentices per year to a scheme which had been started in the 1920s in order to produce qualified aircraft technicians who would, hopefully, go out into the wider RAF armed with a high level of training.
+An "Entry" was one of two or three intakes of apprentices, known as "Brats", per year to a scheme which had been started in 1920 in order to produce qualified aircraft technicians who would, hopefully, go out into the wider RAF armed with a high level of training.
+Graduates of the scheme are known as Old Haltonians.

 - RAF Halton and the Brats